The inSTEM Mentorship PrograminSTEM is an auxiliary support network of and for undergraduate students from underrepresented communities who study STEM

 Effective mentorship has proven successful in retaining students in STEM programs, especially those from underrepresented communities.
 A study in the International Journal for STEM Education found that mentorship is particularly important for students subject to a “stereotype threat,” which causes students from underrepresented communities to feel inadequate when compared to their peers.
 Another study conducted by Indiana and Purdue universities showed that women of color feel an increased sense of belonging when they are introduced to role models who look like them. inSTEM offers an invaluable opportunity for all students to connect with their peers and faculty while feeling supported in an environment that can be subject to a lack of diversity and inclusion.
 Scholars will grow in a space that’s safe for them and have the opportunity to make lasting relationships with members in their community.

 inSTEM offers four years of programming; each has a theme based on the Scholars’ needs for the current school year.
-Scholars are eligible to be inSTEM participants for all four years and may enroll at any time.
-The Scholars’ status as a first-, second-, third-, or fourth-year student will determine which year of the program they will enter.
-The pilot program will launch only the first-year cohort, and the other three will roll out subsequently, one year at a time. inSTEM’s pilot program at Howard University will run from August 2020 until May 2021.
+The 2020 Fall program will launch only the first-year cohort, and the other three will roll out subsequently, one year at a time. inSTEM’s cohort at Howard University will run from August 2020 until May 2021.

 The NSTMF has identified three goals for the inSTEM program.
 These wide-reaching goals guide all aspects of inSTEM, from the type of professional development opportunities offered to the guided discussions that inSTEM Scholars will have together.

 1. Scholars will stay in their STEM program or major.
 Substantial statistical and empirical evidence shows that mentorship can help students from underrepresented communities in STEM stay in their majors. inSTEM’s primary goal is to make its Scholars feel comfortable in their STEM communities.